 We know that staying hydrated is critical for bodily function, preventing fatigue and helping to stay focused and alert.

-We also know that drinking 2-3 L of plain water per day can be a challenge for some people.
+But drinking 2-3L of water a day can definitely be a challenge!
 Here we have a few ideas to help you drink more water.
 We have a recipe for fruit or herb infused water, tips for freezing herbs or berries in ice and coffee substitutes to prevent dehydration.

 Fruit and herb infusions